-Change in property valuation in 2023 (EUR thousand) - quarterly
+Change in property valuation in 2022 (in ths EUR) - per quarter

-The chart above does not include usufruct rights and residencial real estates.
+The chart above does not include usufruct rights.

-The entire MLP portfolio is valued in the euro.
-For the purposes of the financial statements, fair value is translated into the złoty at the EUR/PLN exchange rate effective as at the reporting date.
+The value of the property is measured in the euro.
+For the purposes of these Financial Statements, fair value is translated into PLN at the exchange rate effective as at the reporting date..